AlexandreDecan/sismic/docs/format.rst

 The module :py:mod:`sismic.model` contains several classes and mixins to define states, transitions and events.
-Apart from internal mixin classes, it defines:
+Apart from the mixin classes, it defines:

 .. automodule:: sismic.model
     :members: Event, Transition, BasicState, CompoundState, OrthogonalState, HistoryState, FinalState, StateChart
     :member-order: bysource

 Consider the source of :py:mod:`sismic.io` as an example of how to construct a statechart using :py:mod:`sismic.model`.